Search by Keyword

 Both the mono and stereo mixes of the song were performed in the control room of EMI Studio Two on October 27th, 1964 by producer George Martin and engineers Norman Smith and Ken Scott.
 It was at these mixing sessions that the fade-in to the song, a first for any pop song, was performed.
 However, because the separately recorded conclusion needed to be added to the body of the song, two mixes needed to be made and edited together for both the mono and stereo mix.

 A new stereo mix of the song was created in 2015 by Giles Martin (son of George Martin) and Sam Okell in Abbey Road Studios for inclusion on a re-released version of the compilation album "Beatles 1."
 Then again in 2023, Giles Martin was given the task of creating a "demix remix" of "Eight Days A Week" for inclusion on the 50th Anniversary edition of the compilation album "The Beatles / 1962 - 1966" (aka "The Red Album").
-With Peter Jackson's AI technology at his disposal, Giles Martin was able to utilize this "new machine-learning techology" so that "individual elements that were put to tape...and were therefore impossible to separate" could be "untangled, allowing Giles to put the original recordings back together with even greater clarity and impact," as stated by John Harris in the liner notes of the above mentioned album.
+With Peter Jackson's AI technology at his disposal, Giles Martin was able to utilize this "new machine-learning techology" so that "individual elements that were put to tape...and were therefore impossible to separate" could be "untangled, allowing Giles (Martin) to put the original recordings back together with even greater clarity and impact," as stated by John Harris in the liner notes of the above mentioned album.
 "The power of Ringo's drumming," Giles Martin explained to Rolling Stone magazine, "it's been unearthed.
 But the playing is just really good.
 That's joy."
 In the case of "Eight Days A Week," Ringo's drumming is the absolute highlight of this new mix.

 Song Structure and Style